IBM-Bluemix-Docs/cloud-object-storage-infrastructure/objects.md

 ### Complete a multipart upload

-A `POST` request issued to an object with query parameter `uploadId` and the appropriate XML block in the body will complete a multipart upload.
+A `POST` request that is issued to an object with query parameter `uploadId` and the appropriate XML block in the body completes a multipart upload.

 **Syntax**